-The biology program at Saint Joseph’s University exposes you to all levels of biological organization, from the sub-cellular to the broad ecosystem.
-This is accomplished through core courses, a distribution requirement and free electives.
+A biology degree from Saint Joseph’s University exposes you to all levels of biological organization, from the sub-cellular to the broad ecosystem.
+Our program is built with core courses covering the fundamentals of biology, a distribution of upper-level course across the major areas of biology and free electives.

-Emphasizing a hands-on, experimental approach in all courses, the biology department at Saint Joseph’s University has outstanding equipment and facilities available for student use, including:
+You will experience a hands-on, experimental approach in all your courses.
+Saint Joseph’s University has outstanding equipment and facilities available for student use, including:

 - An animal biodiversity lab